AmayX/MLOps/README.md

 <img src="Loss.png" alt="Loss"></img>

 ## Deployment Details
-This app has been tested to work with Google Cloud Platform (GCP).
+This app has been tested to work with Google Cloud Platform (GCP).<br>
 <strong>Note: To prevent unwanted GCP billings, I had to disable the deployed application. </strong>
-The deployed app can be re-created using the following steps:
+<br>The deployed app can be re-created using the following steps:

 Clone the repo:
 ```